MicrosoftDocs/customer-insights/ci-docs/review-unification.md

    [!INCLUDE [m3-task-details-include](includes/m3-task-details.md)]

-When the unification process completes, the unified customer profile entity, called *Customer*, displays on the **Entities** page in the **Profiles** section.
+When the unification process completes, the unified customer profile entity, called *Customer*, is listed on the **Entities** page in the **Profiles** section.
 The first successful unification run creates the unified *Customer* entity.
 All subsequent runs expand that entity.

 ## Review the results of data unification

 After unification, the **Data** > **Unify** page shows the number of unified customer profiles.
-The results of each step in the unification process displays on each tile.
+The results of each step in the unification process display on each tile.
 For example, **Source fields** shows the number of mapped attributes (fields) and **Duplicate records** shows the number of duplicate records found.

 :::image type="content" source="media/m3_unified.png" alt-text="Screenshot of the Data Unify page after data is unified.":::